 It's no secret that Scandinavian style is having a moment.
-From the sheepskin hide on your bedroom floor, to that dark rye bread you had for lunch, to minimalist clothing in your IKEA closet: Everything that's popular in Sweden, Denmark, and Norway seems to reach out shores.
+From the sheepskin hide on your bedroom floor to that dark rye bread you had for lunch to minimalistic clothing in your IKEA closet: Everything that's popular in Sweden, Denmark, and Norway seems to reach our shores.

-What you may not have noticed is that Swedish baby names are roaringly popular at the moment, too.
-From Agnes to Axel to Elsa, names that are topping the charts in Sweden tend toward the traditional and slightly quirky—trends that have been on the upswing themselves in recent years.
+What you may not have noticed is that Swedish baby names are roaringly popular at the moment too.
+From Agnes to Axel to Elsa, names that are topping the charts in Sweden tend to be traditional yet slightly quirky—trends that have been on the upswing themselves in recent years.
 Many of them are traditionally Swedish; others are Anglo-Saxon monikers that Swedes have embraced.

-If their ability to predict design, fashion, and food trends are any indication, these names will be huge in 2017.
-Take a look at the top boy’s and girl’s names that Swedish moms adore, according to Hej Sweden.
+If the region's ability to predict design, fashion, and food trends are any indication, these names will be huge in 2017.
+Hej Sweden organized a list of the top Swedish boy and girl baby names, but we're of the mind that any of these would work across gender lines (some of them have already been used that way).
+Take a look at the top baby names that Swedish moms adore below!

-Number 13 on Sweden's popular baby name list is used widely across Scandanavia.
-Interestingly, it’s also occasionally a girl's name in Sweden and Denmark.
+Number 13 on Sweden's popular baby name list is used widely across Scandinavia.
+It's also occasionally used as a girl's name in Sweden and Denmark.

 While the spelling with a K is traditional in Scandinavia, the English spelling of Oscar nevertheless remains on the top-20 list in Sweden.
-Actor Hugh Jackman and actress Gillian Anderson both chose to give their sons this name, which means "God's spear" or "divine spear."
+Actors Hugh Jackman and Gillian Anderson both chose to give their sons this name, which means "God's spear" or "divine spear."

-This traditional, nature-inspired name is popular in Sweden, Norway and Denmark.
+This traditional, nature-inspired name is popular in Sweden, Norway, and Denmark.
 It's derived from the old Norse elements arn for "eagle" and viðr for "tree."
 The name, which currently sits at #18 on the Swedish list, is pronounced "Ah-RVahD."
-(If you’re have high academic aspirations for your bub, you'll be pleased to note that rhymes with Harvard.)
+(If you have high academic aspirations for your bub, you'll be pleased to note that it rhymes with Harvard.)

 Need more baby name inspiration?
-Look to the top 20 names in Sweden:
+Look to the top 20 "boy" names in Sweden:

-This pretty name doubled in popularity in the year 2014-2015 due to the popularity of the animated film Frozen—but guess what?
+This pretty name doubled in popularity from 2014 to 2015 due to the popularity of the animated film Frozen—but guess what?
 It's a traditional Swedish name that is currently sitting at #1 on the popular Swedish names list.
-Actor Chris Hemsworth’s model wife is also named (Elsa Pataky,) in case you’re wondering why you've seen this name in a red carpet best-dressed pages.
+Model Elsa Pataky also bears the name, in case you’re wondering why you've seen it on a best dressed list recently.

-A traditional English name, Olivia (meaning "symbol of peace") has been appropriated by both Swedes and Americans alike: It's currently #6 on the popular baby name list in Sweden and #2 in America, too.
+A traditional English name, Olivia (meaning "symbol of peace") has been appropriated by both Swedes and Americans alike: It's currently #6 on the popular baby name list in Sweden and #2 in America.

-Athlete Lance Armstrong, musician Eddie Vedder, and actors Al Pacino, James Van der Beek, Denzel Washington and Ben Stiller have all fallen in love with this name—each calling their daughter Olivia.
-With its pretty, classic connotations, we can see why.
+Athlete Lance Armstrong, musician Eddie Vedder, and actors Al Pacino, James Van Der Beek, Denzel Washington, and Ben Stiller have all fallen in love with this name—each calling their daughter Olivia.
+With its kind, classic connotations, we can see why.

 This chic name, meaning "star," was originally Latin but later became popular in England.
-It was eventually snapped up by the Swedes, and currently sits at #14 on the popular baby name list in the Scandanavian country.
+It was eventually snapped up by the Swedes and currently sits at #14 on the popular baby name list in the Scandinavian country.

-It's also hugely popular among celebrities, with actors Harvey Keitel and Matt Damon, Beatle Paul McCartney, and actresses Tori Spelling and Ellen Pompeo, Antonio Banderas all bestowing the name on their respective daughters.
+It's also hugely popular among celebrities, with actors Harvey Keitel, Matt Damon, Tori Spelling, Ellen Pompeo, and Antonio Banderas—plus Beatle Paul McCartney—all bestowing the name on their respective daughters.

 This nostalgic name, which is also Greek, means "pure" or "holy."
-In 2011, Actor couple Jennifer Connolly and Paul Bettany called their daughter Agnes.
+In 2011, actor couple Jennifer Connelly and Paul Bettany called their daughter Agnes.
 (And that's a soft "e," by the way: The pronunciation is "Ag-ness," not "Ag-neez.")

 This floral name is a nod to pioneering Swedish botanist Anders Dahl.
-The name Dahlia was chosen by Canadian food celebrity Gail Simmons for her daughter—But even more compellingly, Dahlia is a floral choice that isn’t overdone, nor soft and wishy-washy.
+The name Dahlia was chosen by Canadian food celebrity Gail Simmons for her daughter—but even more compellingly, Dahlia is a floral choice that isn’t overdone, nor soft or wishy-washy.

 It's a Girl!

 Love these monikers?
-Here's the full list of the top 20 girl's names in Sweden:
+Here's the full list of the top 20 "girl" names in Sweden: